AZCoder018/WordGuess-CLI/README.md

      __Note that users are free to change the text in the 'random.txt' document to test out the feature for other commands.__

-#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF LIRI-NODE-APP?__
+#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF WordGuess-CLI?__

-This version of Liri-Node-App was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
+This version of WordGuess-CLI was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
 I will maintain and contribute to this app, as necessary, as part of my Portfolio.